sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - examples.md

 Sensible configuration library
 ====
-For open source SenseML configurations for public use by Sensible, see the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library/).
+To use or to contribute to open source examples of SenseML configurations, see the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library/).

 Example code
 ====